FTMPST: Fault-Tolerant Multiparty Session Types: Fault-Tolerant Types and Processes

-One of the properties that our type system has to ensure even in the case of failures is the absence of communication mismatches, \ie the type of a transmitted value has to be the type that the receiver expects.
-The global type $ \GComU{\Role[1]}{\Role[2]}{\Label_1}{\nat}{\GComU{\Role[1]}{\Role[2]}{\Label_2}{\bool}{\GEnd}} $ specifies two subsequent \unrel communications in that values of different sorts are transmitted.
-If the first message with its natural number is lost but the second message containing a Boolean value is transmitted, $ \Role[2] $ could wrongly receive a Boolean value although it still waits for a natural number.
+Of course, the presented type system remains valid if we use labels without additional runtime information.
+Indeed all presented examples carry in their labels statically available information only.
+Interestingly, also the static information in labels, that have to coincide for senders and receivers and their types, can be exploited to guide communication.
+In contrast to standard \MPST and to support \unrel communication, our \MPST variant will ensure that all occurrences of the same label are associated with the same sort.
+This helps us in the case of failures to ensure the absence of communication mismatches, \ie the type of a transmitted value has to be the type that the receiver expects.
+The global type $ G_{\nat\bool} = \GComU{\Role[1]}{\Role[2]}{\Label_1}{\nat}{\GComU{\Role[1]}{\Role[2]}{\Label_2}{\bool}{\GEnd}} $ specifies two subsequent \unrel communications in that values of different sorts are transmitted as discussed in Section~\ref{sec:faultolerance}.
+If the first message with its natural number is lost but the second message containing a Boolean value is transmitted, the receiver $ \Role[2] $ should not wrongly receive a Boolean value although it still waits for a natural number.
 To avoid this mismatch, we add a label to \unrel communication and ensure (by the typing rules) that the same label is never associated with different types.
+In the case of $ G_{\nat\bool} $, the type system associates $ \Label_1 $ with sort $ \nat $ and $ \Label_2 $ with sort $ \bool $ and ensures that $ \Label_1 \nCompL \Label_2 $.
+Sine $ \Label_1 \nCompL \Label_2 $, the reduction rules do not allow the receiver to use the value received in a message with label $ \Label_2 $ for its first communication action, \ie forces the receiver to first skip its first communication and use a default value before its is allowed to receive the message with label $ \Label_2 $.
+Here we interpret labels again as some kind of meta data of messages that allow a receiver to use static information in labels to guide reception.
+In particular, our \unrel communication mechanism exploits such meta data to guarantee strong properties about the communication structure including the described absence of communication mismatches.
+Since the labels of the sender and the receiver are associated with a unique sort, the type system can then ensure that received values have the expected sort.
 Similarly, labels are used in \cite{CairesVieira2010} to avoid communication errors.
-Since the type system ensures $ \Label_1 \nCompL \Label_2 $ and the reduction rules in Figure~\ref{fig:semanticsPartA} compare labels of messages and reception-prefixes, the Boolean message cannot be consumed before $ \Role[2] $ has reduced its first prefix.

-We do that because we think of labels not only as identifiers for branching, but also as some kind of meta data of messages as they can be often found in communication media or as they are assumed by many distributed algorithms.
-Our \unrel communication mechanism exploits such meta data to guarantee strong properties about the communication structure including the described absence of communication mismatches.